rakshitha2002/100-days-of-python/task.md

 ```
 ### Output :-
 ```
-The string 'a','b','c','d' which are consecutive letters All the letters occurs exactly once
+The string 'a', 'b', 'c', 'd' which are consecutive letters All the letters occurs exactly once
 ```
 ---